swirlai/swirl-search/docs/Developer-Reference.md

 ## Intended Audience

-This guide is intended to provide developers with detailed reference information about Swirl.
-Please refer to the [Developer Guide](Developer-Guide.md) for an overview of how to work with Swirl.
+This guide is intended to provide developers with detailed reference information about SWIRL.
+Please refer to the [Developer Guide](Developer-Guide.md) for an overview of how to work with SWIRL.

 # State Table